yasathedog123/Sourcetrail-test/README.md

 $ cd Sourcetrail
 $ cmake --preset vcpkg-ninja-release
 ```
 Note that the initial compilation of the vcpkg packages (especially LLVM) will take a **long** time!
-On my machine (AMD Ryzen 7 3700X) the compilation takes about 3 hours!
+Depending on your machine, it probably will take about 2 to 3 hours!

 Build:
 ```